mahdimehrabi/account-notification/README.md

 for implementing event driven
-scenarios like the one that we have for account transfer notification is using an event streaming platforms like Kafka, but I decided to show my golang skills by implementing it purely on socket, so we have more things to implement and more challenges and problems to solve.
+scenarios like the one that we have for account transfer notification is using an event streaming platforms like Kafka, but I decided to show my golang skills (especially for parallell|concurent solutions) by implementing it purely on socket, by implementing it purely on socket I have more things to implement and more challenges and problems to solve.

 ## How to setup